Legionnaires’ Disease /Pontiac Fever

-Onset of symptoms of Legionnaires’ disease typically occurs 5 or 6 days after exposure to Legionella bacteria, but the incubation period can range from 2 to 10 days.
+Onset of symptoms of Legionnaires’ disease typically occurs 5 or 6 days after exposure to Legionella bacteria, but the incubation period can range from 2 days to almost 2 weeks.

 Early symptoms of Legionnaires’ disease include muscle aches, headache, loss of appetite, tiredness, and cough.
 These symptoms are often followed by chills, diarrhea, and high fever.
 Chest x-rays may indicate progressive pneumonia.
 It is difficult to distinguish the disease from other types of pneumonia by symptoms alone.
 Other tests are needed to diagnose the disease.
 Persons with Legionnaires’ disease often require hospitalization, and the disease is fatal in about 10% of cases.